parse-community/docs/_includes/js/schema.md

 ## Purge

 All objects can be purged from a schema (class) via purge.
-But be careful!
+But *be careful*!
 This can be considered an irreversible action.
 Only do this if you really need to delete all objects from a class, such as when you need to delete the class (as in the code example above).

 <pre><code class="javascript">
 // delete all objects in the schema